garrandall/popular-music-data/tracks/do-you-funkmaster-flex-dmx.md

 Must you beat me in my head everytime I come through?
 It's shit like, everybody tells me I sound just like you But you got me, got me?
-And you can't live without me If I wasn't DMX, you wouldn't give a f**k about me Ain't about "Dog I wanna be just like you"
+And you can't live without me If I wasn't DMX, you wouldn't give a fuck about me Ain't about "Dog I wanna be just like you"
 How about you wanting to be just like you?
 You can do what I do, just in your own way